benji6/imlazy/README.md

 take(8, fibonacciGenerator()) // => (1 1 2 3 5 8 13 21)
 ```

-In addition to all the above imlazy is very fast!
-There are benchmarks in the root of this repo showing that imlazy outperforms the native `map` and `filter` array methods.

-All iterables created by imlazy are frozen with `Object.freeze` so, not only are they lazy and performant, they're also immutable.
+All iterables created by imlazy are frozen with `Object.freeze` so, not only are they lazy, they're also immutable.

 If you want to find out more about the ES2015 iteration protocols [this MDN article](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols) is a good place to start.